datalayer/jupyter-ui/README.md

 4. We are looking towards `Pyodide` kernels (already supported for the Console component).
 5. `Docker` and `devcontainer` are options we are investigating, please comment on https://github.com/datalayer/jupyter-ui/issues/61.

-👉 Please continue reporting any failure and idea on how to make this better ❤️
+👉 Please continue reporting any failure and idea on how to make a better experience. ❤️

 <hr/>